SemanticComputing/person-name-finder/README.md

 * PORT_BACKEND_REGEX

 Other configuration parameters should be set by using a config.ini (see section Configurations above) which can be e.g. bind mounted to container's path `/app/conf/config.ini`.

+The log level can be specified by passing the following environment variable to the container:

+* LOG_LEVEL